-Advanced Chinese II
+CHIN-SHU 302 Advanced Chinese II

-This course is the second part of a one-year Advanced Chinese course designed for students who have successfully completed Advanced Chinese I at NYU-SH, or who have the equivalent knowledge of Chinese upon registration.
+This course is the second part of a one-year Advanced Chinese course designed for students who have successfully completed Advanced Chinese 1 at NYU-SH, or who have the equivalent knowledge of Chinese upon registration.
 It is designed to reinforce and further improve students' overall communicative competence by incorporating semi-formal or formal usages.
-The objectives of the course are: (1) to enhance further students' oral and written communicative competence using formal linguistic expressions; (2) to expand further specialized vocabulary and patterns necessary for conducting formal discussions of socio-cultural topics relevant to today's China; (3) to improve further students' reading comprehension of texts with more advanced syntax; (4) to develop further their competence in making context-based guess about the meaning of a new word, and further enhance ability to analyze as well as produce sentences with more complex syntactical features; (5) to improve further their ability to write expository and argumentative passages in more extended length; (6) to improve their ability to effectively employ basic rhetoric devices in writing.
+The objectives of the course are: (1) to enhance further students' oral and written communicative competence using formal linguistic expressions; (2) to expand further specialized vocabulary and patterns necessary for conducting formal discussions of socio-cultural topics relevant to today's China; (3) to improve further students' reading comprehension of texts with more advanced syntax; (4) to develop further their competence in making context-based guess about the meaning of a new word, and further enhance ability to analyze as well as produce sentences with more complex syntactical features; (5) to improve further their ability to employ basic rhetoric devices in writing.
+Prerequisite: CHIN-301.

-Chinese Immersion Program: Advanced I
+CHIN-SHU 321 Chinese Immersion Program: Advanced I

 For the first time ever, NYU Shanghai is delighted to offer the new Chinese Language Immersion program during Summer 2017.
-Students can enroll in the program and complete Intermediate I and Intermediate I level, or Advanced I and Advanced I level.
+Students can enroll in the program and complete Intermediate I and Intermediate II level, or Advanced I and Advanced II level.
 Students must already be placed at an Intermediate I or Advanced I level.
 The NYU Shanghai Chinese Language Program is a 9 week summer program intended to enable students who are serious about studying Chinese language in a total immersion environment to cover a semester's worth of material and to earn four NYU Shanghai credits.
 This rigorous, demanding, and rewarding language program allows students to have first-hand experience in using Chinese in real world situations as well as studying and practicing it in the classroom.
 To ensure more effective teaching and learning, classes are capped at 10 students.
-In the afternoons during weekdays, students can participate in extracurricular activities such as Tai Chi, Chinese calligraphy, Chinese cooking, etc. Students participate in these activities based on their preferences and time schedules.
-For more details, please visit the Chinese Immersion Program website.
-Shanghai students will not need to formally apply but an interview with a Chinese language instructor and selection to participate will be required.
+In the afternoons during weekdays, students can participate in extracurricular activities such as Tai Chi, Chinese caligraphy, Chinese cooking, etc. Students participate in these activities based on their preferences and time schedules.
+For more details, please visit the Chinese language instructor and selection to participate will not need to formally apply but an interview with a Chinese language instructor and selection to participate will be required.
 There are two tracks, Intermediate or Advanced.